criblio/appscope/website/src/pages/docs/installing.md

 ## Installing
 ---

-First, see [Requirements](/docs/requirements) to ensure that you’re completing these steps on a supported system.
-Next, getting started is easy.
+Getting started is easy.
+Install AppScope, then explore its CLI.

 ### Get AppScope